 REST API

 The xBRC controller software is the primary client of the REST API.
 It communicates to the reader via HTTP.
 An xBRC is usually associated to a reader when the reader is first connected to the network.
-It is also possible for another system to get streamed events from the device by sing the /update_stream REST end point.
-As described in another section of this document, the reader will find its server where the reader is placed in an unassociated readers set.
-The administrator of the is then responsible for adding that reader to an xBRC controller.
+It is also possible for another system to get streamed events from the device by using the /update_stream REST end point.
+As described in another section of this document, the reader will find its xBRMS server where the reader is placed in an unassociated readers set.
+The administrator of the xBRMS is then responsible for adding that reader to an xBRC controller.

 The reader uses the PUT /hello message to its connected xBRC periodically.
 This allows the xBRC to know that the reader is connected.